natcap/invest.users-guide/source/en/urban_flood_mitigation.rst

 * :math:`a(b,W)` is the area in :math:`m^2` of the building footprint :math:`b` that intersects watershed :math:`W`
 * :math:`d(b)` is the damage value in :math:`currency/m^2` (from the user-input Damage Loss Table) for building :math:`b`'s type

+This measure is simply the (building area x damage cost for that building type) summed within each watershed.
+The units are in whatever currency you provide for damage costs.

-We then calculate :math:`\text{Service.built}`, an indicator of avoided damage to built infrastructure, for each watershed :math:`W`:
+Second, we calculate :math:`\text{Service.built}`, an indicator of flood retention by the landscape that may contribute to avoided damage to built infrastructure, for each watershed :math:`W`:

 .. math:: \text{Service.built}_W=\text{Affected.build}_W·\sum_{i ∈ W}R\_m3_i
    :label: service.built